-4.3 CRITERIA TO HAVE REGARD TO UNDER THE PLANNING ACT
+4.2 CRITERIA TO HAVE REGARD TO UNDER THE PLANNING ACT

 The proposed severed and retained parcels, like plans of subdivision, must have regard to those criteria/matters referenced in Section 51 (24) of the Planning Act, where applicable.
-The criteria/matters are set out below with regular letters and our planning responses in bold italics as follows:
+The criteria/matters are set out below in black and our planning responses in black bold text as follows:

 - a) the effect of development of the proposed subdivision on matters of provincial interest as referred to in Section 2.
 The severance application does not impact matters of provincial interest. - b) whether the proposed subdivision is premature or in the public interest.
 This proposal is not premature and is in the public interest.
 Limited low-density residential land uses are supported in the Rural designation of the Town of Penetanguishene by land severance. - c) whether the plan conforms to the official plan and adjacent plans of subdivision if any.
-The consent proposal conforms to the County and Town Official Plans and does not conflict with adjacent subdivided lots.
-The proposed severed lots do not conflict with adjacent severed or subdivision lots. - d) The suitability of the land for the purposes for which it is to be subdivided.
+The consent proposal conforms to the County and Town Official Plans and does not conflict with adjacent plans of subdivision.
+The proposed severed lots do not adjoin the adjacent plans of subdivision. - d) The suitability of the land for the purposes for which it is to be subdivided.
 The subject lands are suitable for the proposed residential development.
 Environmental, civil engineering and planning analyses have demonstrated this is the case. - e) The number, width, location and proposed grades and elevations of highways, and the adequacy of them, and the highways linking the highways in the proposed subdivision with the established highway system in the vicinity and the adequacy of them.
 The suitability of the public roads to service the proposed residential lots has been addressed in civil engineering analyses.
 No change is proposed in that regard as these roadways meet the access needs of the proposed land uses on the subject property.